Fashion For The Skint Bird

 No, me neither.
-However, we do all have to wear clothes, and for those of you like me who really can’t be arsed to make that kind of effort post-kids, this one’s for us.
+However, we do all have to wear clothes, and for those of you like me who really can’t be bothered to make that kind of effort post-kids, this one’s for us.

 Secretly, I still want to look half decent.
-Fact of the matter is though, my days of being half decent evaporated about 15 years back.
+Fact of the matter is though, my days of being half decent probably evaporated about 15 years back.
 Times have changed, as has fashion (for the better and worse, to be honest) and so it’s time to take a look into how to survive the trauma of 30’s motherhood without looking like a tramp’s pillowcase.

-I’m seriously not the right person to give advice of any fashion nature, but its WAY too easy to get sucked into the Insta-trap of image related expectations these days, so here goes.
-I even made a Pinterest board about how to try and look MILFy (not like that though, Christ).
-I tried to make sure the stuff that was in it was reasonably achievable, because we all know how things go with Pinterest:
+I’m seriously not the right person to give advice of any fashion nature, but its WAY too easy to get sucked into the Instagram trap of image-related expectations these days, so I’m going to have a go at it anyway, for us real life ladies.
+I even made a Pinterest board about tackling the style maze on the other side of 30, so check it out if you want.

 Ooooh, that looks so easy, I’m going to try and do my hair like that!